folorunshoayomide/Logistics-Database-SQL-Analysis/README.md

 - **Revenue per mile is consistent** at $2.11–$2.19 across the entire active fleet, showing load pricing is uniform regardless of truck assignment.
 - Trucks based in **Atlanta, Denver, and Los Angeles** appear among the top utilisers.

-> 💡 **Insight:** The 28 inactive trucks represent significant idle capital.
-If each truck generates ~$2.8M/year when active, the fleet has **potentially $78M+ in unrealised annual revenue** sitting in the yard.
-Investigating reasons for inactivity (driver shortage, maintenance backlog, seasonal parking) is a high-priority recommendation.
+> 💡 **Insight:** The 28 inactive trucks represent significant idle capacity.
+Further investigation is required to determine whether inactivity is driven by maintenance , driver shortages, or operational constraints.
 ---

 ### 4. Maintenance Analysis